A Dog of many Roles

 Over the next three weeks I had to learn to walk on ice.
 I did not like it and complained - in much the same way as I did when I was a pup learning to walk on the lead!
 As the ice was cold to walk on, I quickly learned to escape through one of the exits.
 But Jane always caught me and put me back on the ice.
 I finally decided I just had to do it.
 Then Jane gave me goodies as rewards and many people made a big fuss of me.
 Apparently I had passed the audition.

 During the performance I had to run around the skating rink.
 I was placed in a basket attached to a push bike ridden by the 'Wicked Witch'.
 As she rode around the rink, I had to jump out of the basket and find Robyn Burley who was playing the part of Dorothy.
 Robyn always had some cabana for me.
 Then she would then pick me up and skate around the rink with me under her arm.
 Robyn was also an Australian Champion.
 But being a lady, I guess Mr Judge did not have to feel her unmentionables!

 Then I had to sit in the centre of the ice rink while everybody skated around me to the music.
 The audience was amazed I sat there for so long.
 But what they did not know was that there was a hot water bottle concealed in my basket.
 Also Jane had taught me to 'stay'.
 I did not mind because I knew that I could see everything that was going from my warm vantage point.

-We did eleven performances of the 'Wizard of Oz and I never made a mistake.
+We did eleven performances of the 'Wizard of Oz' and never made a mistake.
 Everyone was very pleased with me.
 At the end of each performance I got far more applause than any of the other performers, much to Robyn's disgust!
 After each Show, I went to the party where they fed me with lots of goodies like sausage rolls.
 Although I hated the bath before every performance, I loved all the attention afterwards!